SISBID/Data-Wrangling/lecture_notes/ImmuneSpaceR.md

 ## ImmuneSpace

 [ImmuneSpace](www.immunespace.org) is the central database and analysis engine of the Human Immunology Project Consortium.
+It directly leverages the ImmPort database (more on this next)

+### ImmuneSpaceR

 ImmuneSpaceR is an R interface to interact with the ImmuneSpace database.
 The package is currently under development and will be released on `BioConductor` when the website becomes public.

+## ImmPort

+- Immunology Database and Analysis Portal (ImmPort)
+- Developed under the Bioinformatics Integration Support Contract (BISC) funded by NIAID/DAIT
+- Central data repository for NIAID/DAIT funded projects (as well as a few others)
+- Established data submission processed that was leveraged by HIPC

 ## Requirements